 - Housing advertisements that say “no kids” or “professionals preferred”

 - Refusing to make reasonable accommodations

 - Harassment meant to coerce tenants into acting against their own interests

 Delaware does not outline specific penalties for discriminatory practices.
 Tenants can file complaints against the landlord at the Division’s website here.

 Additional Landlord Tenant Regulations in Delaware

-- Landlord Tenant Law.
-Landlords must provide this Summary of the Delaware Residential Landlord-Tenant Code to all new tenants at the beginning of their tenancy.
-If the landlord fails to make this disclosure, their tenant may claim ignorance of the law’s regulations at a later time.
+- Landlord-Tenant Law.
+Landlords must provide this Summary of Delaware Residential Landlord-Tenant Code at the beginning of a tenant’s lease.

 This code outline all landlord and tenant obligations under Delaware state law.
 Referencing these statutes may be necessary if you need to bring legal action against your landlord or tenant for failing to adhere to the state-mandated obligations or the terms of their lease agreement.

 As sanctioned by the state government, this organization can provide you with resources necessary to facilitate a legal and harmonious landlord-tenant relationship.
 This includes an opportunity to participate in programs to increase your knowledge and understanding of the state’s applicable laws.